Opening a new a food business can be daunting, whether or not you are doing it for the first time.

 If your food business makes, prepares or handles meat, dairy, egg, fish, shellfish or other animal produce for supply to other businesses, you may need to be approved rather than registered.
 More information on whether you need approval for your food activity or are exempt is available at the food standards agency approvals page .

 You should be aware of what the law requires of you as a food business operator.
+Visit the Food Standards Agency website for information on setting up your food business premises and Managing food safety.

-You can seek advice from us before starting any work on your food business.
+You can also seek advice from us before starting any work on your food business.
 We will give advice regarding:

 You may also need to pay business rates.